 - Uncover Insurance Coverage: Despite a heavy focus on healthcare insurance in recent years, there is still a great deal of uncertainty at the private practice level in matching patients to insurance coverage.
 Patients get older and become Medicare-eligible, they change jobs and healthcare coverage, or some use ACA marketplace websites to find low-cost coverage every year.
 In the worst-case scenario, a patient may not even have any coverage between policy changes.
 This creates an incredible administrative burden for medical clinic staff as they try to verify coverage and collect the appropriate co-payment at the time of service.
 Not having the correct insurance information could lead to a drastic delay in reimbursement as the patient and provider go back and forth trying to update coverage information.

 Failure to collect the proper co-pay could mean an extensive effort trying to collect the remaining funds from the patient.
 If your private practice relies on incorrect or outdated patient and insurance information, then your claims process will produce shoddy results.
-Use a Practice Management System that allows for pre-authorization management, and helps your front office team know more at check-in by electronically confirming eligibility and claim status.
+Use a Practice Management Software that allows for pre-authorization management, and helps your front office team know more at check-in by electronically confirming eligibility and claim status.

 - Manage Denials Efficiently: According to a 2016 RevCycle article, “While some claim denials could lead to significant healthcare revenue declines, the Medical Group Management Association (MGMA) found that approximately 65 percent of claim denials were never corrected and re-submitted to payers for reimbursement.
 That is just like watching money walk out the door of your practice.
 Denied claims cannot be ignored; they must be addressed quickly and decisively.